material-components/material-components-flutter/docs/components/nav_rail.md

 ### Making navigation rail accessible

-Flutter's navigation component APIs support labeling for accessibility via the `semanticLabel` property.
-The content within `child` can have additional accessibility labeling.
+Flutter's navigation rail API supports labeling for accessibility via `NavigationRailDestination.label`.
+This label is often a `Text`, which automatically includes semantics.
+In the rare case where the label is not a `Text`, it can be wrapped in `Semantics` with a custom label string.

 For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).